mropert/mropert.github.io/_posts/2017-10-19-simplifying_build-part1.md

 PS: Of course this is just an idea, maybe an embryo of a proposal.
 Feel free to send any comment, objection, suggestion or encouragement by email, Twitter or on CppChat.

-Edit: I wrote a quick [follow-up](/2017/10/24/simplifying-build-and-api-convergence/) to clarify somz points after reading the reactions.
+Edit: I wrote a quick [follow-up](/2017/10/24/simplifying-build-and-api-convergence/) to clarify some points after reading the reactions.